 "No more hurting people.
 Peace"—Martin Richard, 8-year-old Boston victim.

 The excerpt above comes from Batman and Psychology: A Dark and Stormy Knight (Wiley & Sons, 2012), pages 46-47 and 50, with the comic book references edited out this time.
-Presented out of context, the omitted material seemed likely to distract from the point in this one instance.
+Presented out of context, the comic book material seemed likely to distract from key points in this instance.